Easy To Make Vintage Glazed Doughnuts

 Step Six – Punch Down Dough – Cut Dough in Half

 Punch down the dough and place it on a floured surface.
-I used a dough cutter to cut the dough in half and cut 12 doughnuts from each portion after rolling it out with my rolling pin.
+After rolling it out on my pastry cloth, I used a dough cutter to cut it in half and cut 12 donuts from each portion.

 Put dough onto the floured countertop

-Step Seven – Roll Out the Dough 1/2 inch thick – Cut Dough with 2.75-inch Doughnut Cutter
+Step Seven – Roll Out the Dough 1/2 inch thick – Cut the Dough with a 2.75-inch Donut Cutter

-Roll the dough out on a lightly floured surface about 1/2-inch thick with a rolling pin, then cut the dough with a 2.75-inch doughnut cutter.
+With a rolling pin, roll the dough out on a lightly floured surface about 1/2-inch thick, then cut it with a 2.75-inch doughnut cutter.
 I had Mark help me cut them.

 Cutting the doughnuts